ClemLsg/BoulderDashGroupe1/README.md

 # Boulder Dash Project | Group 1

 Here is the depository of the groupe 1, for the JAVA Project " Boulder Dash ".
-Every modification of the softwareneed to be upload here to allow a good project following.
+Every modification of the software need to be uploaded here to allow a good project following.

 # 1. Deliverable